rxxciobanu/InvictusLabs/README.md

 In order to build the graph model, the **Data Aggregator Engine** will fetch as input what *On-chain* and *Off-Chain* data modules offer, offering as output a tuple under the form *(Entity, Relationship, Entity)*.
 The on-chain data is more structured, by connecting wallets/pools as entities  and transactions (with their corresponding numerical values) as relationships.
 For the off-chain data (such as reports, balance sheets, etc), we will make use of both a domain expert and a text-to-entity approach, by identifying entities and relationships.

 We need to quantify the relationships between entities.
 Hence, every edge in the knowledge graph will have a numerical value that will tell how dependent an entity is on another entity.
-As an example, imagine you have Alameda who took out a huge loan from FTX - hence, entity 'Alameda' and 'FTX' will be connected by edge 'TookLoan'.
-Also, another borrower may have exposure relation (i.e. 'ExposureTo') to another entity, which may influence his ability to pay back their loan.
+Rather than spanning out a very large number of edges, we need to abstract out of them, by combining multiple relations that an entity A may have with entity B into a single one, with a corresponding risk impact.
 In other words, not all relationships matter equallyin terms of importance.
 What influence their importance is the impact on a risk metric.

+As an example, imagine there is a borrower A who is connected to FTX who gave out a huge loan to Alameda - hence, entity A is connected to 'FTX' by a relation, while 'Alameda' and 'FTX' will be connected by another relation.

-In order to quantify the relationships in terms of risk, one will make use of a Bayesian network.
+Hence, this dependency may influence borrower A's ability to pay back his loan.
+The most important thing is to measure the relations between entities, and how this affects the risk metric, we will make use of a Bayesian network.

 *Bayesian networks* (causal inference models) are a type of probabilistic graphical model that explicitly describe dependencies between a set of variables using a directed acyclic graph (DAG) and a set of